Jeansen/bcrm/README.md

 You can either clone or backup your system, that is:

--   Clone a (live) system (including LVM and GRUB) on another disk.
+-   Clone a (live) system (including LVM and GRUB) to another disk.
--   Backup a (live) system to a destination folder and restore from it (including LVM and GRUB).
+-   Backup a (live) system to a destination folder and restore from it from there (including LVM and GRUB).
 -   If you use LVM you can also choose to encrypt the clone.

 ## Intended usage